Chris Distefano: Career

 Distefano was in seven television pilots which did not get picked up, including a CBS-produced show based on his own life called Distefano.
 He co-starred in the web series Bay Ridge Boys alongside fellow comic Yannis Pappas, with whom he co-hosted the weekly history podcast History Hyenas, which was launched in February 2018.
 Distefano regularly performs and tours globally.
 In January 2019, his first hour standup special Chris Distefano: Size 38 Waist premiered on Comedy Central, which included a personal welcome on stage by Chazz Palminteri.
 The special was part of a deal he made with Comedy Central in December 2018, which included the series Stupid Questions with Chris Distefano, and at least two series in development.
 That also included his weekly podcast Stand-Up with Chris Distefano, launched in April 2019.

 In February 2022, Distefano sold out his first performance at Beacon Theatre in Manhattan.
 He then sold out his first two shows at the Gramercy Theatre a month later, during the shows he recorded his second special, Speshy Weshy.

 Distefano, an avid sports fan, has hosted episodes of shows including MLB's Off The Bat and MSG's The Brackets.
 He was invited by the New York Mets to throw the first game pitch in 2021, and he set off the Vegas Golden Knights' pre-game siren alongside friend and fellow comedian Andrew Santino in March 2022.
 In early April, Distefano was featured on The Pat McAfee Show, hosted by Pat McAfee.

 In 2025, Distefano participated in Saudi Arabia's Riyadh Comedy Festival, an event which Human Rights Watch characterized as an attempt by the Saudi government to whitewash its human rights abuses.
 He expressed hesitation in his decision in two podcast appearances released in the summer of 2025, but ultimately chose to go, indicating that his recent purchase of a house was a deciding factor.

 Personal life

 Distefano dated comedian Carly Aquilino from 2010 to 2014.
 Distefano has two children and a stepson with Jasmin Canuelas, whom he has been dating since 2015.
-They are engaged.
-They live on Staten Island.
+They were married on June 21, 2026.Instagram live on Staten Island.
+On a 2026 podcast Distefano stated that he had become a fan of Sunderland AFC.